Read about our counselors and staff below or Contact us to get started.

 I use cognitive behavioral therapy (CBT), narrative therapy (NT), and EMDR in my work with you.
 CBT and NT means that I help you find the thoughts, feelings, and behaviors that are causing roadblocks or pain, while also working to identify the overarching problematic stories or narratives that guide your life.
 We work to find healthier, healing thoughts, feelings, and behaviors as well as create new life stories to give you freedom from your past.

-I also specialize in treating trauma and am trained in EMDR, which is a special framework to help change the way you think and feel now resulting from things from your past.
+I also specialize in treating trauma and I am trained in EMDR, which is a special framework to help change the way experience life now resulting from things from your past.

 My clients describe me as warm, humorous, engaged, and accepting.
 I am excited about helping you heal.
 I choose this work because I want you to experience more than just bearing life.
 Having persevered through challenges in my own life, including loss, anxiety, and medical challenges, I want to help you increase the quality of your life and experience a better sense of fulfillment.